GoTolstoy/tolstoy-toly-kb/topics/platforms-and-integrations/tolstoy-events-in-GA4.md

 tolstoyFeedProductModalOpen - click on product info in feed

-tolstoyFeedScroll - either swipe action or clicking the up/down arrow to play next/previous video

-tolstoyModalClose - close tolstoy modal event, with label of seconds opened

-tolstoyPageView - fires when landed on a page with Tolstoy

-tolstoyStarted - Start button clicked for the first time

 tolstoyVideoLoaded-products - Current video playing with label of tagged products

-tolstoyVideoLoaded-videoName - Current video playing with label of video name

 tolstoyVideoMuted - click mute button